jaydenooi28/python100days/README.md

 ## 🌟  Highlights

 🎓 Day 1-14: Beginner Mastered the basics of Python, including variables, loops, and functions.
+[Completed]

 <details>
   **<summary>Click to expand</summary>**